Safe & Comfortable Extraction · Wisdom Teeth Removal Indianapolis

 How OSOI Does This Differently

-Every wisdom teeth case at OSOI is planned with 3D cone beam CT imaging, performed by a board-certified oral and maxillofacial surgeon, and supported by ACLS-certified anesthesia delivered by the same surgeon — not a separate provider.
+Wisdom teeth cases at OSOI are performed by a board-certified oral and maxillofacial surgeon and supported by ACLS-certified anesthesia delivered by the same surgeon — not a separate provider.
+3D cone beam CT imaging is used when the anatomy warrants it, such as lower wisdom teeth in close proximity to the inferior alveolar nerve.
 We have served Central Indiana since 1998 and our three surgeons are diplomates of the American Board of Oral and Maxillofacial Surgery.

 | Local only | Nitrous + local | IV sedation | |